-Participating Providers are required to enroll in Electronic Funds Transfer (EFT) and Electronic

-Remittance Advice (ERA).
+Participating Providers are required to enroll in Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA).
 Providers enrolled in EFT payments will automatically receive ERAs as well.
 EFT/ERA services give Providers the ability to reduce paperwork, utilize searchable ERAs, and receive payment and ERA access faster than the paper check and remittance advice (RA) processes.
 There is no cost to the Provider for EFT enrollment, and Providers are not required to be in-network to enroll.
-Senior Whole Health uses a vendor to facilitate the HIPAA compliant EFT payment and ERA delivery processes.
+Senior Whole Health uses a vendor to facilitate the HIPAA-compliant EFT payment and ERA delivery processes.

-Senior Whole Health contracts with our payment vendor, Change Healthcare, who has partnered with ECHO Health, Inc. (ECHO), for payment delivery and 835 processing.
-On this platform you may receive your payment via EFT/ACH, a physical check, or a virtual card.
+Senior Whole Health has partnered with ECHO Health, Inc. (ECHO), for payment delivery and 835 processing.
+On this platform you may receive your payment via EFT/ Automated Clearing House (ACH), a physical check, or a virtual card.

-By default, if you have no payment preferences specified on the ECHO platform, your payments will be issued via Virtual Card.
+By default, if you have no payment preferences specified on the ECHO platform, your payments will be issued via virtual card.
 This method may include a fee that is established between you and your merchant agreement and is not charged by Senior Whole Health or ECHO.
-You may opt out of this payment preference and request payment be reissued at any time by following the instructions on your Explanation of Payment and contacting ECHO Customer Service at (888) 834-3511 or edi@echohealthinc.com.
+You may opt out of this payment preference and request payment be reissued at any time by following the instructions on your Explanation of Payment (EOP) and contacting ECHO

+Customer Service at (888) 834-3511 or edi@echohealthinc.com.
 Once your payment preference has been updated, all payments will go out in the method requested.

-If you would like to opt-out of receiving a Virtual Card prior to your first payment, you may contact ECHO Customer Service at (888) 834-3511 or edi@echohealthinc.com and request that your Tax ID for payer Senior Whole Health be opted out of Virtual Cards.
+If you would like to opt out of receiving a virtual card prior to your first payment, you may contact ECHO Customer Service at (888) 834-3511 or edi@echohealthinc.com and request that your Tax ID for payer Senior Whole Health be opted out of virtual cards.

 Once you have enrolled for electronic payments you will receive the associated ERAs from ECHO with the Senior Whole Health Payer ID.
-Please ensure that your Practice Management System is updated to accept the Payer ID referenced below.
-All generated ERAs will be accessible to download from the ECHO provider portal (providerpayments.com).
+Please ensure that your practice management system is updated to accept the Payer ID referenced below.
+All generated ERAs will be accessible to download from the ECHO provider portal at providerpayments.com.

-If you have any difficulty with the website or have additional questions, ECHO has a Customer Services team available to assist with this transition.
-Additionally, changes to the ERA enrollment or ERA distribution can be made by contacting the ECHO Health Customer Services team at (888) 834-3511.
+If you have any difficulty with the website or have additional questions, ECHO has a customer services team available to assist with this transition.
+Additionally, changes to the ERA enrollment or ERA distribution can be made by contacting the ECHO Customer Services team at (888) 834-3511.